How do I audition?

 Not necessarily.
 You need to be able to learn your notes accurately, hold pitch and sing your part independently (probably much like you did in high school or college choir).

-Our music director is educated in vocal pedagogy and vocal instruction is an integral part of each rehearsal.
-The longer you sing with us, the more your voice will strengthen and your confidence will increase.
+Our music director is a voice teacher and educated in vocal pedagogy.
+Vocal instruction is an integral part of each rehearsal.
+The longer you sing with us, the more your voice will strengthen.

 If you are an experienced singer you'll find a cappella singing as challenging as any other genre - maybe even more so!
 Certainly, singing a cappella can help develop your "musical ear" in a way that will make you a better singer and musician for any other vocal genre.